luca-bassoricci/gitlab/doc/user/group/value_stream_analytics/index.md

 The value stream analytics **Overview** dashboard displays the following [DORA](../../../user/analytics/index.md) metrics:

-These [four DORA metrics](../../../user/analytics/index.md) are: Deployment Frequency, Lead time for changes, Mean Time to Recover and Change Failure Rate.
+These [four DORA metrics](../../../user/analytics/index.md) are: Deployment Frequency, Lead time for changes, Time to restore service and Change failure rate.
 DORA metrics are calculated based on data from the [DORA API](../../../api/dora/metrics.md#devops-research-and-assessment-dora-key-metrics-api).